 The four remaining singles flights were left unfinished.

-In other doubles action, sisters Kaila Nip (Soph., Lahaina, Hawaii) and Kiana Nip blasted Emily Bee and Denise Poltavski 8-3 at No. 2 doubles while Lexi Thomas (Sr., Redding, Calif.) and Kelly Watanabe (Soph., Kirkland, Wash.) finished Elise Derby and Emily Funabiki by a score of 8-5.
+In other doubles action, sisters Kaila Nip (Jr., Lahaina, Hawaii) and Kiana Nip blasted Emily Bee and Denise Poltavski 8-3 at No. 2 doubles while Lexi Thomas and Kelly Watanabe (Jr., Kirkland, Wash.) finished Elise Derby and Emily Funabiki by a score of 8-5.

 “It’s always nice to be able to win at 1, 2 and 3 doubles because that just gives you a lot of momentum going into singles and takes some of the pressure off,” said head coach Amy Dames Smith.
 “It was a good team effort.